 15 Italian National Road Championships and, numerous other victories such as in Giro del Piemonte, Giro di Toscana, etc.

-The Legnano hard to find samples within the reach of its history and began a slow but inexorable decline, culminating with the assassination of Emilio Bozzi in 1974 by a terrorist group.
+The Legnano company began a slow but inexorable decline, culminating with the assassination of Emilio Bozzi in 1974 by a terrorist group.
 After his death, the family does not intend to take over the company, which after a period of ups and downs in 1987 was sold to longtime rival Bianchi.

-Eventually both brands were acquired by the multinational Cycleurope group, who has decided to maintain the tradition of the Bianchi brand at the expense of the Legnano brand, now relegated to low-level economic production.
+Eventually, both brands were acquired by the multinational Cycleurope group, which has decided to maintain the tradition of the Bianchi brand at the expense of the Legnano brand, now relegated to low-level economic production.
 Following a lengthy legal challenge in 2008, an Italian court awarded the rights to the Legnano brand to the heirs of Emilio Bozzi.

-There are three riders nicknamed “campionissimo – champion of champions” in history: first, Costante Girardengo; second, Alfredo Binda; and third, Fausto Coppi.
+- There are three riders nicknamed “il campionissimo – champion of champions” in history: first, Costante Girardengo; second, Alfredo Binda; and third, Fausto Coppi.

 - Maglia Rosa – Triumph and Tragedy at Giro d’Italia; Sykes, H.; Ruleur Limited; London, 2011